ODPC Funfest, Evart, MI

 Why aren't there more mountain dulcimer classes?

-Here are the guidelines I (as workshop chairman) use to allocate the approximately 200 class slots:
+Here are the guidelines I used when I was workshop chairman to allocate the approximately 200 class slots:

 Half of the classes should be hammered dulcimer classes.
 The remaining 100 classes slots are allocated to the non-hammered dulcimer classes according to the percent of players who play that instrument.
-There is an attempt to have at least one class for every instrument - if there's a qualified instructor to teach it.
-We generally have instruction for about 17 different instruments.
+There is an attempt to have at least one class for every instrument.

 Can we bring our instruments?